fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/6_arrays.md

 Where it really differs from `each` is the __returned value__.
 Unlike `each`, `map` performs transformation based on the __return value of the block__. `map` takes the return value and places it in a __new array__ (*even if called on a hash*).
 This process is repeated for each element in the original collection.

-This means that if we write some code in the block that's not a transformation instruction (e.g. it *returns* a boolean instead), `map` will evaluate the *truthiness* of the statement, meaning an *array of booleans*.
+This means that if we write some code in the block that's not a transformation instruction (e.g. it *returns* a boolean instead), `map` will return *array of booleans*, since `map` does not care about the truthiness of the return value of the block.

 Alternatively, if the last line of code to be evaluated in the block is a `puts` statement, a new __array__ of `nil` will be returned (since `puts` returns `nil`).